 Experience New York Through the Hyper-Real Art of Alexander Chen

-Celebrating the holidays in New York is an experience unlike any other.
-Not everyone can make the journey to the Big Apple for the winter, but artist Alexander Chen offers a different way to experience the metropolis.
+Visiting New York City is an experience unlike any other.
+Not everyone can make the journey to the Big Apple, but artist Alexander Chen offers a different way to experience the metropolis.

 The famous city left a lasting impact on Chen.
 Before he was 40 years old, Chen had never seen snow.
 The first time he experienced snow was in New York City in the early ‘90s.